 Malware Threats on Political Leaders

-Malware attacks have become increasingly prevalent over the past few years and pose a serious threat to political leaders.
+Malware attacks have become increasingly prevalent over the past few years and seriously threaten political leaders.

 Malware is malicious software designed to gain access to a computer system without permission or authorization.